yanivefraim/yoshi/README.md

 }
 ```

-By default, your `require`d css will bundled to a separate `app.css` bundle.
+By default, your `required` css will bundled to a separate `app.css` bundle.
 You can leave your css in main js bundle by adding the following to your `package.json`:

 ```json
 "wix": {